postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 # Remove all Docker images
 sudo docker images -q | xargs --no-run-if-empty sudo docker rmi

-# Clean up data directory
+# Clean up the data directory
 sudo rm -rf /var/lib/dblab/data/*

 # Remove dump file
 sudo umount /var/lib/dblab/db.dump
 sudo rm -rf /var/lib/dblab/db.dump

-# To start from very beginning: destroy ZFS storage pool
+# To start from the very beginning: destroy ZFS storage pool
 sudo zpool destroy dblab_pool
 ```

 ## Step 3.
 Start cloning!

 ### Option 1: GUI (Database Lab Platform)
-To use GUI, you need to [sign up](https://postgres.ai/console) to Database Lab Platform.
+To use GUI, you need to [sign up for Database Lab Platform](https://postgres.ai/console).

 >Currently, Database Lab GUI is in "private beta" mode.
 The onboarding consists of two steps.
 Step 1: you sign up using either Google, or LinkedIn, or GitLab, or GitHub account.
 Step 2: the Postgres.ai team contacts you and schedules a demo, during which your account will be activated.